Event Planning Tips

 - Event details: Transportation, guest speakers, audio-visual, entertainment, decorations such as flowers and linens, and the agenda/timeline.

-- Catering: Your budget, the time of the day, and environment you wish to achieve should all be considered when determining the food service.
+- Food & Beverage details: Your budget, the time of the day, and environment you wish to achieve should all be considered when determining the food service.

 - A working lunch – the food service should take little time away from the meeting and should be simple such as a served entrée salad & light dessert.